There are five principal forms of corporate/business organisations under the Korean Commercial Code (KCC), namely:

 In order for any director to enter into a transaction with the company, they must first obtain the approval of a two-thirds majority of the board in advance, and the terms of such transactions must be reasonable and fair.
 Furthermore, listed companies are generally prohibited from granting credit (such as lease of property with economic value, including money, guarantees for the performance of obligations, purchase of securities intended for supporting funds, or other direct or indirect transactions accompanying credit risks) to its directors and statutory auditors.

-Under the Capital Markets Act, a company that is required to submit annual reports (such as listed companies, companies that have made a public offering of securities and companies with 500 or more shareholders) must include in the annual report (i) the total remuneration of the directors; (ii) if the remuneration paid to a director exceeds KRW500 million, the individual remuneration paid to such director and the method of determination/calculation of such remuneration; and (iii) the individual remuneration paid to the top five officers or directors and the method of determination/calculation of such remuneration.
+Under the Capital Markets Act, a company that is required to submit annual business reports (such as listed companies, companies that have made a public offering of securities and companies with 500 or more shareholders) must include in the annual business report:

-Although (i) and (ii) in the above paragraph only apply to registered directors, (iii) in the above paragraph refers to the top five paid persons out of all registered or non-registered officers, directors and employees of the company.
-'Total remuneration' includes wages, incentives, profits derived from the exercise of stock options and retirement benefits, but does not include remuneration to be paid in the future (eg, stock options, stock grants, deferred payments).
+Although bullet points one and two only apply to registered directors (only "registered directors" are in essence directors of the company), bullet point three refers to the top five paid persons out of all officers, directors and employees of the company (whether registered or unregistered).
+"Total remuneration" includes wages, incentives, profits derived from the exercise of stock options and retirement benefits, but does not include remuneration to be paid in the future (eg, stock options, stock grants, deferred payments).

 Shareholders elect directors, who owe a fiduciary duty to the company, but in principle, shareholders do not owe any duties to the company or to other shareholders.
 That is, the management of the company is primarily carried out by the board of directors.
 Thus, the ownership and management of a company strictly remain separate under the KCC.

-There is an academic viewpoint that the duty of loyalty and duty of faithfulness of shareholders should be recognised; however, the majority view remains that unless the controlling shareholder simultaneously holds a director position, such duties cannot be recognised as a duty of a shareholder.
+There is an academic viewpoint that the duty of loyalty and duty of faithfulness of shareholders should be recognised; however, the majority view remains that such duties cannot be recognised as a duty of a shareholder.

 Under the KCC, a shareholder’s liability is limited to the acquisition or subscription price of their shares; however, the Supreme Court of Korea had previously held that there may be exceptions for situations where companies are essentially sole proprietorships or deemed to have no substance, but incorporated merely for the purpose of shielding legal implications that would otherwise apply against the individual proprietor, leading to a ruling that, in such cases, the corporate veil may be pierced, thereby imposing personal liability on the individual proprietor.
 In addition, under Korean tax law, a shareholder who owns more than 50% of the total outstanding shares of a company may, in certain cases, be liable for the company’s tax liability in proportion to his or her ownership interest.

-As explained above, the controlling shareholders do not owe duties to the company under the KCC, but any person, including controlling shareholders, who (i) instructs a director to conduct business by using their influence over the company, (ii) conducts business under the name of a director or (iii) conducts business by using a title that may give the impression that they are authorised to conduct the business of the company will, in each instance, be deemed a director for purposes of the KCC, thereby resulting in liability and responsibility on the part of the company for compensating losses resulting from such actions.
+As explained above, the controlling shareholders do not owe duties to the company under the KCC, but any person, including controlling shareholders, who acts in the following manners will, in each instance, be deemed a director for purposes of the KCC, thereby resulting in liability and responsibility on the part of the company for compensating losses resulting from such actions:

 The KCC states that a company must hold an annual general meeting of shareholders within three months after the last day of the preceding fiscal year and may hold an extraordinary general meeting of shareholders as necessary.